Paper Plate Jellyfish Craft

 • Stapler – We used a small stapler for this craft.

-• Pipe cleaner – Pipe cleaners are great for a sturdy hanger!
+• Pipe cleaners – Pipe cleaners are great for a sturdy hanger!
 Twine or heavy yarn could also be used to create the hanger.

-How to Make a Jellyfish with a Paper Plate!
+How to Make Jellyfish with a Paper Plate

 Cut and paint the paper plate

 Then paint the back of each plate with your choice of craft paint.
-We picked blue to coordinated with our blue and aqua crepe party streamers.
+We picked blue to coordinate with our blue and aqua crepe party streamers.

 Allow the plate to dry for 10 minutes.